AlterShadow/Rust-BE/README.md

 `Upgrade: websocket`
 `Sec-WebSocket-Version: 13`
 `Accept: sec-websocket-accept`
-`Sec-WebSocket-Protocol: 0signup,1user_one,2placeholder_password,3user_one@gmail,4+00123456,5true,6true`
+`Sec-WebSocket-Protocol: 0signup,1address,2signature_message_hex_encoded,3signature_hex_encoded,4user_one@gmail,5+00123456,6true,7true`
-Here in the `Sec-Websocket-Protocol` header we have the signup method as the first variable, followed by the user's desired username, password, email, phone, and the last two booleans refer to if the user agreed to the Terms of Service and Terms of Privacy, respectively.
+Here in the `Sec-Websocket-Protocol` header we have the signup method as the first variable, followed by the user's desired address, signature message, signature, email, phone, and the last two booleans refer to if the user agreed to the Terms of Service and Terms of Privacy, respectively.

 The signup method validates that the username is unique, create the user with the default role 'user', and on success